waylau/everything-in-eclipse/README.md

 # Everything in Eclipse

 Everything is in Eclipse.
-As a Java Devloper, I consider Eclipse as my fisrt IDE.
-Eclipse is more powerful than you think.
-So I collected the commonly used Eclipse plugins here.
+As a Java Devloper, I consider Eclipse as my first IDE.
+Eclipse is more powerful than you can think.
+So I collect the commonly used Eclipse plugins here for you.

 ## Eclipse